 - If you don’t want to keep the goods you must make them available for collection by the supplier for a period of ten working days

-- After ten working days, if the goods haven’t been received you may keep them and the supplier cannot request payment or return of the goods
+- After ten working days, if the goods haven’t been collected you may keep them and the supplier cannot request payment or return of the goods

 - It’s illegal for the seller to demand payment, or threaten legal action unless they have reason to believe that you have damaged the goods.
 However, you are not liable unless you lost or intentionally damaged them.